Rostov-on-Don: Transportation

 Public transport in Rostov-on-Don includes buses, trolleybuses, trams, and marshrutkas (routed minibus, usually a 17-passenger Mercedes Sprinter).
-The Rostov Metro was planned in the early 90s and later in 2000s and 2010s.
+The Rostov Metro was planned in the early 1990s and later in the 2000s and 2010s.
 At the end of 2021, the Government of the Rostov Region and the Sinara company signed an agreement on the creation of a high-speed tramway in Rostov-on-Don on a concession basis.
 This happened at the international forum Transport Week 2021 in Moscow.
 By signing this agreement, the regional government put an end to the idea of developing the metro in the city in favour of the tram.

-The Rostov-on-Don Airport caters for domestic travel, as well as flights to and from the former C.I.S., Europe, Africa and Asia.
-Its IATA code is "ROV".
-Donavia airlines (formerly "Aeroflot Don") has its head office in Rostov-on-Don.
+Platov International Airport (IATA code ROV) caters for domestic travel, as well as flights to and from the former C.I.S., Europe, Africa and Asia.
+It was opened in late 2017 as part of preparations for the 2018 FIFA World Cup, replacing Rostov-on-Don Airport.
 The Bataysk military aerodrome (which is located 5.0 mi northwest of the city center) may be developed into a new airport hub for Southern Russia.
-Platov International Airport was opened in late 2017 as part of preparations for the 2018 FIFA World Cup.

 The international river port specializes in the packaging and freighting of minerals and timber.
-Shipping information is published on line.
+Shipping information is published online.

 The main railway stations in Rostov-on-Don are "Rostov-Glavny" and "Rostov-Prigorodny".
 The "St. Petersburg-Rostov-Caucasus" railway crosses the territory of Rostov-on-Don.
 The North Caucasus Railway Administration Building is in Rostov-on-Don.

 Several highways of federal and regional significance cross Rostov.
-The M-4 “Don” route passes Rostov to the east and crosses the Don river in the Aksay city area.
-The “Rostov-Novoshakhtinsk” starts from the Northern housing block area of the city running north to connect with the M-4 “Don” route between Shakhty and Novoshakhtinsk.
+The M-4 "Don" route passes Rostov to the east and crosses the Don River in the Aksay city area.
+The "Rostov-Novoshakhtinsk" starts from the Northern housing block area of the city running north to connect with the M-4 "Don" route between Shakhty and Novoshakhtinsk.

 The Greater Rostov supercity

-The Ministry of Regional Development of Russia has prepared a program to create eight multimillion conglomerate population centres or 'super cities'.
+The Ministry of Regional Development of Russia has prepared a program to create eight multimillion conglomerate population centers or 'super cities'.
 The Rostov Oblast will be one of these.
-“The Greater Rostov” metropolitan area will include the cities of Rostov-on-Don, Novocherkassk, Taganrog, Aksay, Bataysk and Azov.
+"The Greater Rostov" metropolitan area will include the cities of Rostov-on-Don, Novocherkassk, Taganrog, Aksay, Bataysk, and Azov.